labradorsabrina/HealthcareFinance/README.md

 # Healthcare Insurance Cost Forecasting #

-This is a prediction of the healthcare cost from claims of insurance benefits at the HULA using Watson Health Analytics Workbench.
-To the purpose of testing and publishing this notebook includes live code that accesses the sample data assets stored in COS, prepares those data, and builds a machine-learning model using the PySpark interface.
+This is a prediction of the healthcare cost of insurance benefits claims at the HULA, was made using Watson Health Analytics Workbench.
+To the purpose of testing and publishing the model on notebook I created a synthetic data based on the original data we used to made the study.

 <details>
     <summary>About the data used</summary>